KRJO

 KRJO (1680 AM, "99.7 The Legend") is an American radio station broadcasting a classic country music format.
 The station is licensed to Monroe, Louisiana and is owned by Holladay Broadcasting of Louisiana, LLC.
-Studios are located in Monroe, and its transmitter is located east of Monroe.
+Studios are located in Monroe, and its single-tower transmitter site is located east of Monroe.

+KRJO's programming is simulcast on Monroe translator K259CU, at 99.7 FM.